 In the race for the top developer donations, Raleigh City Council candidates Jonathan Melton, Mitchell Silver and Corey Branch, are the clear developer favorites.
-Livable Raleigh’s analysis of NC Campaign Finance Reports show that more than 50% of these candidates’ donations – over $88,000 for Melton and $72,000 for Silver – came from development industry donors alone, with many individuals giving the maximum $6,400.
+Livable Raleigh’s analysis of NC Campaign Finance Reports show that only these three candidates got more than 50% of their donations – over $88,000 for Melton and $72,000 for Silver – from development industry donors alone, with many individuals giving the maximum $6,400.
 One thing is certain: developers don’t hand out thousands of dollars in donations unless they expect serious payback.
 And sadly, it shows.

 Jonathan Melton has a long record of taking big donations from questionable donors with hard right wing and anti-LGBTQ positions [report here].
 He has publicly stated he’ll take campaign money from anyone.